ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 - Management of official records
 - Possible pitfalls of MS Word

 This section is to assist the end users understanding of the security controls.
-There are specific technical policies that are available on request, please see
+There are specific technical policies that are available on request, please see the [ICT Security Policy Framework][spf].

-ICT Security Policy Framework [LINK4]

 ### Government Security Classification of MoJ systems